-Consistently ranked as the worlds best airport, Singapore’s Changi airport has no shortage of things to do on extended layover.
-On my last pass through I discovered possibly it’s best kept secret – a Hawker Centre for its staff and the best food in Changi Airport.
+Consistently ranked as the world’s best airport, Singapore’s Changi Airport has no shortage of things to do on an extended layover.
+On my last pass I discovered possibly its best-kept secret – a Hawker Centre for its staff and the best food in Changi Airport.
 The best part?
-It’s open to the public.
+The Changi Airport staff canteen is open to the public.

 Getting to the Terminal Two Hawker Centre Employee Canteen